Google to waive ad serving fees for news publishers amid virus crisis

-Alphabet Inc's Google would waive off the fee it collects from news publishers using its ad services for the next five months, the search giant said on Friday.
-News publishers, especially the print media, have borne the brunt as many advertisers pulled their marketing budgets to rein in costs because of coronavirus-related uncertainty.
+Alphabet Inc's Google said on Friday it will waive for the next five months the small fee it charges news publishers to decide which ads to show on their online properties.
+News publishers, especially the print media, have struggled as many advertisers pulled their marketing budgets to rein in costs because of economic uncertainty related to the coronavirus pandemic.

+Jason Kint, chief executive of media industry trade association Digital Content Next, said that any move to help the news publishing industry is appreciated.
+"But we would be foolish to believe this changes any other well-founded concerns around Google's dominance over the digital ad business," Kint said.

+Google Ad Manager, the service for which fees are being waived, is the most-used ad serving tool among news publishers, in part because of its low cost of pennies per every thousand ads shown to users.
+For smaller operations, it is free.
+The larger expense for publishers are deals with Google and other technology partners that help them auction off ad slots.

-Google also said it is working on ways to provide financial support to those news organizations producing original journalism.
-News partners that meet the requirements will be notified about the program, the company said. (https://bit.ly/2RMAMH9) Earlier in March, Facebook Inc had pledged https://www.reuters.com/article/us-health-coronavirus-facebook/facebook-commits-100-million-to-support-news-media-hurt-by-virus-crisis-idUSKBN21H1VB $100 million in financing and advertising spending to support news organizations reeling from pressure due to the pandemic.
+Google said it is still working on other ways to provide financial support to news organizations. (https://bit.ly/2RMAMH9) In March, Facebook Inc pledged https://www.reuters.com/article/us-health-coronavirus-facebook/facebook-commits-100-million-to-support-news-media-hurt-by-virus-crisis-idUSKBN21H1VB $100 million in financing and advertising spending to support news organizations reeling from pressure due to the pandemic.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)